 Four Seasons Resort and Residences Anguilla is a tropical oasis with stunning silky white-sand beaches and gentle blue water in the British West Indies.
 Anguilla is one of the only islands in the British West Indies to maintain an embargo on cruise ships, casinos, and high rise hotels, preserving the natural beauty, culture, and tranquillity of the island.

-Four Seasons Resort and Private Residences Anguilla is located along the island’s northwestern shore, offering 3,200 feet (975 metres) of pristine beachfront and unobstructed views of the Caribbean Sea’s breaking surf.
+Four Seasons Resort and Private Residences Anguilla is located along the island’s northwestern shore, offering 3,200 feet (975 meters) of pristine beachfront and unobstructed views of the Caribbean Sea’s breaking surf.

 This Four Seasons differs from the other two Four Seasons hotels in the Caribbean, as much of the hotel is on a rocky headland which offers brilliant views.

 Four Seasons Resort Anguilla has three swimming pools, including the adults-only infinity pool, two tranquil private beaches, four food and dining venues, and a spa.
 The whole hotel has the feel of sitting right on the edge of the cliff, with matching dramatic views.

 Even standard resort-view rooms are spacious and luxurious with a large sundeck.
 The best rooms are those with private plunge pools.
 There’s a spiral staircase that leads down to the rocky cove and pathways leading to villas and Half Shell Beach Bar which is picturesque but less ideal for little kids.

 All Four Seasons hotels embrace families.
 I would tend to pick the Nevis and Ocean Club properties over the Anguilla hotel if I was bringing my own family to a Four Seasons resort in the Caribbean.